Registered Nurse to Bachelor of Science in Nursing (RN-BSN)

 Students who do not have a previous degree in another field must complete the following to obtain the BS in Nursing.

-2. Upper Division GE: Explorations Courses (9 units).
-You must complete 1 course from each of the 3 categories (A, B, C *PHIL 330-Medical Ethics).
+2. Upper Division GE: Explorations Courses (9-12 units).
+You must complete 1 course from each of the 3 categories (A, B, C).
 At least 1 of the 3 courses must be considered cross-cultural.
+There is also an ethnics study requirement.
 This is outlined in the general catalog.

 3. RN-BS in Nursing Courses (26 units).